ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-2/index.md

 ---
 category: 'services'
-title: 'Reading'
+title: 'Photography'
-icon: 'book-reader'
+icon: 'camera-retro'
-description: 'This is something that I do religiously and regularly.
-Some genres that I love reading are self development and leadership.'
+description: 'Be it on phone or camera, photography gives me instant peace.
+I see the world diffently from a lens.'
-link: '/read'
+link: /captures/
 ---